Skip to content

 text

-• Replace <API_SECRET> with your API Secret provided by StableMint.
+• Replace <API_SECRET> with your API Secret provided by Stable Mint.

-2. Generate a hash and sign:
+2. Generate and sign the data:

 javascript